The first edition of the Dictionary

 After three years’ work, GPC Online was launched by the First Minister of Wales, Carwyn Jones, AM, in the Welsh Assembly, on 26 June 2014.

-This free online version will permit searching for English words as well as Welsh words and expressions.
-It will be an invaluable resource for all those interested in the Welsh language.
+This free online version permits searching for English words as well as Welsh words and expressions.
+It is an invaluable resource for all those interested in the Welsh language.